-The FASB issued ASU No. 2016-02, Leases, which will supersede the current lease requirements in ASC 840.
+The Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases, which will supersede the current lease requirements in ASC 840.
 The ASU requires lessees to recognize a right-to-use asset and related lease liability for all leases, with a limited exception for short-term leases.
 Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognition in the statement of operations.
 Currently, leases are classified as either capital or operating, with only capital leases recognized on the balance sheet.
 The reporting of lease-related expenses in the statements of operations and cash flows will be generally consistent with the current guidance.
 The new lease guidance will be effective for the Organization's year ending March 31, 2023 and will be applied using a modified retrospective transition method to the beginning of the earliest period presented.
-The new lease standard is expected to have a significant effect on the Organization's financial statements as a result of the leases for office facilities classified as operating leases, as disclosed in Note 12, that will be reported on the consolidated statement of financial position at adoption.
+The new lease standard may have a significant effect on the Organization's financial statements if the Organization remains a party of any office facility or equipment leases at the time of adoption.
+Any operating leases existing at the time of adoption will be reported on the consolidated statement of financial position.
 Upon adoption, the Organization will recognize a lease liability and corresponding right-to-use asset based on the present value of the minimum lease payments.
 The effects on the changes in net assets are not expected to be significant, as recognition and measurement of expenses and cash flows for the leases will be substantially the same under the new standard.